ckv1110/FE_migraiton_analysis_system/README.md

 - RTX 2080 GPU
 - WINDOWS 10/11

+Note: The most important aspect of the PC to run the system will most likely be the GPU (for machine learning assisted segmentation) - I primarily utilized the GPU to train the segmentations.
 # SOFTWARE USED FOR THIS SYSTEM:
 - Python 3.7.7 (main prerequisite modules are as listed below):
   - tensorflow 2.5.0 (For tumorusphere segmentation; tensorflow installation are outlined in https://www.tensorflow.org/install; For GPU enabled cards, you can follow https://www.tensorflow.org/install/gpu)